questionableservices/github-gist/README.md

 # Project Setup

+Firstly create a .env file from the env.txt sent and add it to ./app folder.

-To run the project without Node installed, run
+Next, to run the project without Node installed, run the following:

 ```javascript
 docker-compose up --build